webex/webex-ios-sdk/README.md

 end
 ```

+#If you face the Problem: "Getting multiple commands produce error"
+#The root-cause: If we don't explicitly specify the flavour(subspec) in pod file(eg: WebexSDK/Full), Xcode's new build system's build optimizer is not able to infer which version of the embedded frameworks to use and throws this error.
+#Solution:
+#solution 1) pod 'WebexSDK/Full','~> 3.9.0'
+#solution 2) add  install! 'cocoapods', :disable_input_output_paths => true in pod file.

  All the SDKs are independent of each other.
 Developers can use either one of them to fulfil their use case.

 ## Documentation